Skip to main content

 About

-City 20 is a single player survival simulation game.
+City 20 is a single player open world simulation game with a post-apocalyptic theme.
 It was developed by Untold Games and was released on September 23, 2024.
 It received mostly positive reviews from players.

 Skip User Reviews